JiaYi-Sit/Hackathon-Real_Estate_Price_Prediction/README.md

   - Stacking with tree models and regularized linear meta-models

 Evaluation metrics include **RMSE, MAE**, and an external benchmark score.

+## Results (Hackathon Benchmark)
+The final XGBoost-based ensemble achieved a **Datahub score of 84.1**, outperforming linear and single-model baselines.

 ---

 ## Key Takeaways